supcik/academic-www/content/docs/writing-markdown-latex.md

 #### Option `highlight_style`

 The `highlight_style` option allows you to select an alternate css style for highlighted code.
-For example, if you wanted to use the solarized-dark style, you could set `highlight_style = "solarized-dark"` in `config.toml`.
+For example, if you wanted to use the solarized-dark style, you could set `highlight_style = "solarized-dark"` in `params.toml`.

 If the `highlight_style` option is unset, the default is to use the file `/css/highlight.min.css`, either the one provided by the Academic theme, or else the one in your local `static` directory.
 The `/css/highlight.min.css` file provided by Academic is equivalent to the `github` style from highlight.js.